ThKrypt/QualCoder/10-Reports.md

 The case attribute selection option will select the entire text file, rather than the sections assigned to cases.

 One option for now is to use Reports > Database queries.
-In the upcoming 3.6 version onwards there is a default query that will do this.
+In the upcoming 3.6 version onwards this is fixed.

 In earlier versions do this below, create and run a SQL query like the following example: